History of American newspapers: Associated Press and impact of telegraphy

 This idea of news and the newspaper for its own sake, the unprecedented aggressiveness in news-gathering, and the blatant methods by which the cheap papers were popularized aroused the antagonism of the older papers, but created a competition that could not be ignored.
 Systems of more rapid news-gathering (such as by "pony express") and distribution quickly appeared.
-Sporadic attempts at co-operation in obtaining news had already been made; in 1848 the Journal of Commerce, Courier and Enquirer, Tribune, Herald, Sun, and Express formed the New York Associated Press to obtain news for the members jointly.
+Sporadic attempts at co-operation in obtaining news had already been made; in 1848, the Journal of Commerce, Courier and Enquirer, Tribune, Herald, Sun, and Express formed the New York Associated Press to jointly obtain news for its members.
 Out of this idea grew other local, then state, and finally national associations.
 European news, which, thanks to steamship service, could now be obtained when but half as old as before, became an important feature.
-In the forties several papers sent correspondents abroad, and in the next decade this field was highly developed.
+In the forties, several papers sent correspondents abroad, and in the next decade, this field was highly developed.

-The telegraph, invented in 1844, quickly linked all major cities and most minor ones to a national network that provided news in a matter of minutes or hours rather than days or weeks.
+The telegraph, invented in 1844, quickly linked all major cities and most minor ones to a national network that provided news in minutes or hours rather than days or weeks.
 It transformed the news gathering business.
 Telegraphic columns became a leading feature.
-The Associated Press (AP) became the dominant factor in the distribution of news.
+The Associated Press (AP) became the dominant factor in the news distribution.
 The inland papers, in such cities as Chicago, Louisville, Cincinnati, St. Louis, and New Orleans, used AP dispatches to become independent of papers in Washington and New York.
 In general, only one newspaper in each city had the Associated Press franchise, and it dominated the market for national and international news.
 United Press was formed in the 1880s to challenge the monopoly.
-The growing number of chains each set up their own internal dissemination system.
+The growing number of chains led each to set up its own internal dissemination system.

 Great editors

-Out of the period of restless change in the 1830s there emerged a few great editors whose force and ability gave them and their newspapers an influence hitherto unequalled, and made the period between 1840 and 1860 that of personal journalism.
-These few men not only interpreted and reflected the spirit of the time, but were of great influence in shaping and directing public opinion.
-Consequently, the scope, character, and influence of newspapers was in the period immensely widened and enriched, and rendered relatively free from the worst subjection to political control.
+Out of the period of restless change in the 1830s, there emerged a few great editors whose force and ability gave them and their newspapers an influence hitherto unequalled, and made the period between 1840 and 1860 that of personal journalism.
+These few men not only interpreted and reflected the spirit of the time but also exerted great influence in shaping and directing public opinion.
+Consequently, the scope, character, and influence of newspapers were immensely widened and enriched, and rendered relatively free from the worst subjection to political control.